harness/developer-hub/docs/continuous-delivery/gitops/pr-pipelines/pr-pipelines.md

 This topic builds on the ApplicationSet created in [Harness GitOps ApplicationSets](/docs/continuous-delivery/gitops/applicationsets/harness-git-ops-application-set-tutorial).
 Ensure you have read that topic and, ideally, have set up an ApplicationSet in Harness before creating a PR pipeline.

-It is also recommended that you go through the basics of Harness PR pipelines and related terminology in [Harness GitOps PR pipelines basics](/docs/continuous-delivery/gitops/pr-pipelines/pr-pipelines-basics) before proceeding further.
+It is also recommended that you go through the basics of Harness PR pipelines here [Harness GitOps PR pipelines basics](/docs/continuous-delivery/gitops/pr-pipelines/pr-pipelines-basics) before proceeding further.

 :::